TrendingTechnology/reactgo.com-1/blog/vuejs-list-rendering-using-vfor-directive/index.md

 </script>
 ```

-In the above code, we are looping through the `users` array by using `v-for` directive, so that on each iteration `user` variable is pointing to a different object present inside the array.
+In the above code, we are looping through the `users` array by using `v-for` directive, so that on each iteration `user` variable is pointing to the different object present inside the array.

 ![list-rendering-vuejs](list-rendering-vuejs.png)

 ## key attribute

-When using `v-for` directive we need to add a `key` attribute to that element because vuejs needs to keep track the list item updates based on the provided key.
+When using `v-for` directive we need to add a `key` attribute to that element because vuejs needs to keep track the list items based on the provided key.

 >Note: Key should be unique

-Let's add the key to our template.
+Let's add the key attribute to our template.

 ```html{3}
 <template>